Join the Editorial Board

 Athanasios Tsanas ('Thanasis'), BSc, BEng, MSc, PhD, FHEA

 Usher Institute of Population Health Sciences and Informatics, Medical School, University of Edinburgh, UK

-Thanasis is a Chancellor’s Fellow in Data Science at the Medical School of the University of Edinburgh, and a Fellow of the Higher Education Academy.
-He has undergraduate degrees in Biomedical Science and in Electrical Engineering, an MSc in Signal Processing and Communications, and a PhD in Applied Mathematics from the University of Oxford.
+Dr. Tsanas is a Chancellor's Fellow in Data Science at the Medical School of the University of Edinburgh, and a Fellow of the Higher Education Academy.
+He has undergraduate degrees in Biomedical Science and Electrical Engineering, an MSc in Signal Processing and Communications, and a PhD in Applied Mathematics from the University of Oxford.
 Prior to his current post, he was a Research Fellow (2012-2016), Stipendiary Lecturer (2014-2016), and Lecturer (2016) at the University of Oxford.
 His expertise is in time-series analysis, signal processing, and statistical machine learning, with applications primarily in the medical domain.
 He has a long-standing interest in developing accurate and cost-effective monitoring tools for neurological disorders and mental disorders, capitalizing on minimally disruptive signals such as speech, longitudinal self-assessments on standardized questionnaires, and passively collected data from wearables and smartphones.
 His aim is to be developing robust decision support tools to facilitate diagnosis, symptom tracking, and rehabilitation.

 Ipsit Vahia, MD

 Medical Director, Geriatric Psychiatry Outpatient Services, McLean Hospital, USA